 A wallet address looks like this: 16KRo4Zfp7f5tGwdoKCAnLJXj1PVSbOnDl

-- A blockchain wallet allows generating of these addresses and it can allow generating of multiple addresses.
+- A blockchain wallet allows the generation of these addresses and it can allow the generation of multiple addresses.

 - To maintain the privacy of transactions in a wallet, most wallets will automatically generate a new address for each new transaction.
 However, a user can receive or send assets to previously used addresses and the assets will still end up in the same wallet.

 - Wallets keep a record of all transactions for each address and make the process more transparent as you can track all transactions in all the addresses you have ever used.